byroot/byroot.github.io/_posts/2024-12-16-optimizing-ruby-json-part-1.markdown

 end{% endhighlight %}

-You can see [Mame's patch](https://github.com/ruby/json/pull/562/commits/a81ec4770af4a2f20a9dc06d0295cf5b93a7af91), it's a bit more cryptic because in C, but you should be able to see the same pattern as described here, and that alone made a massing 30% gain on the `twitter.json` benchmark:
+You can see [Mame's patch](https://github.com/ruby/json/pull/562/commits/a81ec4770af4a2f20a9dc06d0295cf5b93a7af91), it's a bit more cryptic because in C, but you should be able to see the same pattern as described here, and that alone made a massive 30% gain on the `twitter.json` benchmark:

 ```
 == Encoding twitter.json (466906 bytes)